nyakaz73/spring-native/README.md

 Viola!!
 Congratulations you have successfully deployed a spring native application to kubernetes.

 ## Metrics and Tracing
-The beauty of using istio as you service mesh is it comes with addons that allows us to do monitoring and data visualisation.
+The beauty of using istio as a service mesh is it comes with addons that allows you to do monitoring and data visualisation.

 To install these addons just navigate to the istio installation folder we downloaded earlier:
 ```shell